 Relying on AI to draft Oregon legal documents has pitfalls that could wreck your estate

 The influence of ChatGPT and other artificial intelligence, or AI tools, is only just beginning to be felt throughout society.
-While AI tools are powerful and likely will transform industries and interactions in many ways, they also aren’t ready to take over setting up your Oregon will, trust, or other estate documents.
-Here are TK reasons why.
+AI tools are powerful and likely will transform industries and interactions in many ways.
+They also aren’t ready to take over setting up your Oregon will, trust, or other estate documents.
+Here are 7 reasons why.

 Lawyers have already tried to use AI tools to create legal documents and court briefings—sometimes to disastrous effects.
-In one case, an attorney found out in court that the AI-generated briefings he was using contained cases that the AI had made up.
+In one case, an attorney found out in court that AI had made up cases in the briefings it generated.

 Now, imagine that your will, trust, or other estate documents were full of things that weren’t real.
 It could be disastrous for your estate, for your friends and family, and for you personally, especially in the case of documents such as medical powers of attorney.